bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/about-webhooks.md

 **Webhooks timing out**

-To prevent your webhook from timing out, respond with a `200` response immediately after receiving the request.
+To prevent your webhooks from timing out, send a `200` success status response immediately after receiving the request.

 **Duplicate webhook events**

 Duplicate webhooks can happen.
-For this reason, apps should use idempotent operations.
-Idempotent operations allow multiple calls without any additional effect.
+For this reason, apps should use idempotent operations to avoid significant unintended side effects.
+Idempotent operations allow multiple calls without changing the result.

 ## Tools